richardDobron/fbt/docs/autoparam.md

 sidebar_label: Auto-parameterization
 ---

+# What is Auto Parameterization?

+## The basics

 `<fbt>` will automatically wrap any non-fbt children in the top-level `<fbt>` as though they were written with an `<fbt:param>` with a `name` attribute containing the child's text.
 It will pull any child text into the parameter name, including those of recursive structures.

+- HTML fbt syntax:

 ```html
 <fbt desc="auto-wrap example">